cheddargoblins/Old-Scripts/README.md

 ## Scripts Purposes
 - Spidey: Remote Computer Forensics
 - Hash Search and Destroy: File hasher that will delete a specified file based on its hash from a remote computer
-- NoWhiteSpace: Removes all whitespace characters from a file
+- NoWhiteSpace: Removes all multiple whitespace characters from a file
+- OVA Convertor: Script for converting multiple, specified VMs into OVAs.
+Also gives the option to save completed OVAs to an external hard drive and power off the computer once all tasks are completed.
+Requires VMware's OVF Tool.